-- 1. firms with higher growth prospect (higher g) disclose less; - 2. firms that are more likely to learn information from the stock price (lower f) disclose less; and - 3. firms with higher uncertainty (higher $\sigma{\mu}^2$ ) disclose less if and only if g is sufficiently large.
+- 1. firms with higher growth prospect (higher g) disclose less if g is sufficiently large; - 2. firms that are more likely to learn information from the stock price (lower f) disclose less; and - 3. firms with higher uncertainty (higher σ{μ}^2) disclose less if and only if g is sufficiently large.